 Hawaiian Cultural Activities

 One of the major draws of this tour for families is all the hands-on activities.
 I was thoroughly impressed with how well each station was set up and featured a different guide who had extensive knowledge about each activity.
 It would be perfect for kids who have never-ending questions about everything they do!
+It’s one of the most fun things to do in Maui with kids!

 My oldest is 3.5-years-old and he participated in each activity.
 We brought along some little toys to keep his hands occupied while the Maui Nei guides explained the activities.
 Our 10-month-old baby only participated in the activity involving food!